toddway/AndroidExample/README.md

-The following is a contrived example application that incorporates Dagger, Kotlin, Coroutines, Flow & Channel, ViewModel, LiveData and ViewBinding.
+The following is a contrived example application that incorporates Dagger, Kotlin, Coroutines, Flow & Channel, ViewModel, LiveData, ViewBinding, and Navigation.

 It has two primary features:
 1. generate Things by clicking a button
-2. observe Things as they are created.
+2. observe Things that are created.

 This suggests two use cases, GenerateThingUsecase and ObserveThingsUsecase, that act on a Thing entity.